Fully managed¶

 Overview¶

 Fully managed deployments run on Caution's infrastructure.
-You push code, and Caution builds, deploys, and hosts your application in a secure enclave.
+You push code, and Caution builds the container image with standard Docker, deploys it, and hosts your application in a secure enclave.
 It is best for teams that want:

 - Fastest path to production